Narngisa/Narngisa/README.md

 Student
 -------

-Hello, I am a student and programmer who wants to find experience.
-I can write a python and JavaScript.
-I don't have a JavaScript portfolio at the moment, but I expect that in the future I will definitely have a portfolio.
+This portfolio was created to showcase my portfolio and I want to gain work experience in web development to earn money to buy a new computer.

+Hello, My name is Natthanan Jirunthaninthatchakun or Narngisa.
+I am a student and programmer from Wat Nuannoradit School.

+I have a strong background in discord developer application and web development.
+I am currently working on my portfolio and looking for new opportunities.

 * 🌍  I'm based in Bangkok, Thailand